Data protection and cookies policy

-These data protection guidelines describe how personal data is processed when the RSD Travel Ireland Ltd. website is used, including its mobile applications (our “Apps”).
-They also explain the choices you have regarding your personal data “(Your rights”), and how you can contact us.
+This data protection policy describes how personal data is processed when the websites of RSD Travel Ireland Ltd. [“RSD”] are used, including the mobile applications (our „Apps“).
+It also explains the choices you have regarding your personal data „(Your rights“), and how you can contact us.

 I. Who is responsible and how can I contact the data protection officer?

-The responsible body in terms of GDPR is RSD Travel Ireland Ltd., Pembroke House, 28-32 Upper Pembroke Street, Dublin 2, Ireland (535087).
+The responsible body under the terms of the GDPR is RSD Travel Ireland Ltd., Pembroke House, 28-32 Upper Pembroke Street, Dublin 2, Ireland (535087).

 Other contact options and the names of company representatives can be found in the legal information.
 For questions relating to the processing of your personal data by ourselves or the subject of data protection in general, please contact our data protection officer, who can be reached at the address listed under the Legal information or at the following e-mail address: email@example.com

 Each and every data subject has the following rights:

 - right to rectification of incorrect data (Art.
 16 GDPR)

 - right to erasure or “right to be forgotten” (Art.
 17 GDPR)

 - right to restrict processing of personal data (Art.
 18 GDPR)

 - right to data portability (Art.
 20 GDPR).